ibleaman/JPPC/auditions.md

 Lyrics are transliterated and translated into English.
 You don't need to know a lot of Yiddish, but you do need to study the translations and understand the songs.
 You don't need to be a fluent Yiddish speaker, but you do need to sing with correct pronunciation and expression.
 To help you learn that, we provide MP3 recordings of the spoken lyrics only.
 And to help you learn the music, we provide MP3s of each voice section (soprano, alto, tenor, bass).
 Most of us learn the language "on the job" and sound like native speakers by concert time – at least while we're singing!

 The Chorus rehearses on Monday nights from 7:00 to 9:30 p.m. in Midtown Manhattan.
 The season runs from September through early June, with days off on Jewish holidays and some national holidays.
-There are two to four additional non-Monday rehearsals for each voice section.
+There are usually two to four additional non-Monday rehearsals for each voice section.
 Dates for these sectional rehearsals are determined by consensus and are required for those planning to perform at our concerts.

 Concert dates and locations, once confirmed, are included in the Concerts page on this website.